MicrosoftDocs/customer-insights/ci-docs/export-sftp.md

 ---
-title: "Export Customer Insights data to SFTP hosts (contains video)"
+title: "Export data to SFTP hosts (contains video)"
 description: "Learn how to configure the connection and export to an SFTP location." ms.date: 06/09/2022 ms.reviewer: mhart